JTM152769/Design-Pattern-Library-In-Java/Creational/Singleton/README.md

 Ensure a class only has one instance, and provide a global point of access to it.

+## Implementation
+* Make Sure that there is only one instance : restrict construction - make constructor private and let class manage its instance.
+* Provide a global point of access : a static method to get the sole instance.

 ## Explanation
 Real world example